dmfs/gver/README.md

 ### conditions

-At present the only supported base condition is commit message matching.
-There are two operators to do that `commitMessage` and `commitTitle` to match an entire commit message or just its title respectively.
-Both take a `Predicate` that takes a `String` to decide whether the commit matches or not.

-A commit method is to match a certain hashtag to mark a commit a breaking change:
+At present the type of change can be determined from the current branch name or the commit history up to the last tagged version.

+#### `commitMessage`

+`commitMessage` tests the entire commit message.
+You'd typically use it with `contains` or `matches`  to test it with a regular expression.

 ```groovy
 gitversion {